 Somewhere you have to go is Magnolia Bakery.
 Their banana pudding is out of this world.
 I think I died and went to heaven when I took my first bite.
 I knew before landing in New York it was a bakery I had to stop at.
 My Instagram feed was full of their posts and I wasn’t leaving the city without at least trying it.
 I’m happy to say it didn’t fall short of any expectations and every bite was worth running 20 extra minutes on the treadmill.
 If you have the chance to try it, GO!

 I also went into Aritzia and Lululemon.
 Aritzia had everything neon and I was just living my best life.
 They had neon joggers, neon sweatshirts, and neon puffers.
-Just everything neon, and it was all calling my name.
+Just everything neon and it was all calling my name.
 Then Lululemon had this meditation space, also known as the Mindfulosophy space.
 This space was exactly what I needed.
 I plopped down on one of their zen pods, put on a pair of headphones and listened to 1 of the 12 self-guided meditations.
-Definitely a highlight of my day, and really helped with the next series of unfortunate events.
+A highlight of my day, and helped with the next series of unfortunate events.
 So let’s continue…